Keep reading to get the details on my Ruger iHunt game call review.

 The Ruger iHunt game call also a function giving you the weather forecast for either your current location or one specified by you on a map.
 The app provides a very basic daily and hourly weather forecast at first and you can get more detailed information by selecting a specific hour or day on the screen.
 The iHunt app will then provide the cloud cover, humidity, precipitation chance, pressure, visibility, wind direction, and wind speed.

 The Ruger iHunt game call also has several other functions including a flashlight, a compass, a photo gallery where you can share photos of your trophies with the iHUNT community, and an activity tracker where you can create a GPS log of your hunt to accompany photos of interesting features, such as tracks or scrapes.

-One last thing: before you use the Ruger iHunt game call, make sure you put your phone in “airplane mode.”
+One last thing: before you use the Ruger iHunt game call, make sure you put your phone in “do not disturb mode.”
 Not only will this help preserve your battery, but the iHunt speaker broadcasts ALL sounds made by your phone, to include incoming calls, text messages, and emails.
 You never know what will happen, but I doubt the wildlife in the area will respond well to your speaker blaring the sound of a phone ringing out in the woods.

 All in all, I’m very happy with the Ruger iHunt game call.
 Not only does it work well in the field, but it is also very versatile, compact, and extremely reasonably priced.
 While I do not dispute that there are other game calls out there that are better, they are all much more expensive than the full Ruger iHunt game call system.
-Curious how the iHunt call and speaker combination stacks up to the competition?
-Check out the table below.

 If you’re looking for a versatile, yet reasonably priced game call to use for hunting a wide variety of game, maybe you should give the Ruger iHunt game call a shot.